wendajiang/wendajiang.github.io/content/blog/cpp_reflection_and_code_generation.md

 > Rust does not actually have any introspection facilities _at all_, but it does have a mature code generation facility in the form of its declarative and procedural macros.

 So after some solid thinking, I basically agree this viewpoint.

+Rust programmers don't have to deal with writing this **boilerplate code**, my purpose is avoid to write boilerplate code using cpp.

+reflect-cpp is using template to avoid boilerplate code.
+And if code-generation is existed in cpp, we can easily do this.